Serondrych/holbertonschool-printf/README.md

 Not all specifiers of *printf()* are used, the required ones are:

-'%c' - Used to print a character
+`%c` - Used to print a character

-'%s' - Used to print a string
+`%s` - Used to print a string

-'%%' - Used to print a percentage (%) symbol
+`%%` - Used to print a percentage (%) symbol

-'%d' - Used to print a decimal integer
+`%d` - Used to print a decimal integer

-'%i' - Used to print a decimal, octal or hexadecimal integer
+`%i` - Used to print a decimal, octal or hexadecimal integer

 ## FILES & FUNCTIONS